Raph-09/News-Authenticity-Classification-Using-The-Source/README.md

 4. click on open notebook
 5. click on from github
 6. copy link of github and paste
-7. click on search and click the notebook
+7. click on search and click the notebookk